Hiking time limit and daily capacity

 How many hours of actual movement am I willing and able to sustain in a typical day on this trip?

-This is one of the most important inputs in TRIPS because it strongly affects daily capacity and how ambitious each day can be.
+This is one of the most important planner inputs because it strongly affects daily capacity.

 How to choose it well